imosman/Simple-Blogger-Template-/README.md

-# five - a basic-template for Blogger
+# Building a Blogger basic-template: five

 'Five' is a simple, leightwight Blogger basic-template without any bloating `<div`, classes or ID's.
 You can use it as a starting point for your own projects.